 Personal Contract Purchase

 Personal contract purchase (PCP) is the most popular form of vehicle finance in Britain.
-Public awareness of contract hire means leasing is rapidly catching up, but many. many people seem to be sold on the PCP model of paying monthly for a vehicle and then having the option to own it.
+Public awareness of contract hire means leasing is rapidly catching up, but many people seem to be sold on the PCP model of paying monthly for a vehicle and then having the option to own it even though they rarely make that final payment.

 What is Personal Contract Purchase?